OpenEngineer/remotePLC/README.md

 light3 PhilipsHueOutput 192.168.1.6 T08t2C8GF9KEqXYRI8PBzb3M6vDjteT3hxdERW8z 3
 ```

-The `UndefineLine` takes the numbers from `HttpInput` and sends them to `n Node`.
-It then sets the output of `HttpInput` to `UNDEFINED`.
-The output of `HttpInput` in only updated with defined numbers after a valid new http request.
+Every time a client sends a valid http request, `HttpInput` propagates those numbers.
+In an idle state `HttpInput` propagates `UNDEFINED` numbers.
 The `PhilipsHueOutput` detects `UNDEFINED` numbers and does nothing.
-This scheme assures that the lights are only switched when a new http request is received.
+This way the lights are only switched when a new http request is received, thus upon a client action.
 ## Example 3
 This example combines an `HttpInput` with a 433MHz receiver.
 Both inputs are used to switch Philips Hue lights, and 433MHz lights.